Leah Hunt-Hendrix

 Leah Hunt-Hendrix is an American political activist and author.
 A member of the wealthy Hunt family, Hunt-Hendrix is the co-founder of progressive political organization Way to Win and philanthropy network Solidaire.
-She serves on the board of directors of the Action Center on Race and the Economy, the Quincy Institute for Responsible Statecraft, and the Nation Fund for Independent Journalism.
+She is on the board of directors of the Action Center on Race and the Economy, the Quincy Institute for Responsible Statecraft, and the Nation Fund for Independent Journalism.

 Hunt-Hendrix is a senior advisor at the American Economic Liberties Project, and an advisor to her family foundation, the Sister Fund.
 She completed her undergraduate degree at Duke University and received a PhD from Princeton University.

 Early life and education

 Leah Hunt-Hendrix was born and raised in New York City.
 Her parents are Helen LaKelly Hunt and Harville Hendrix.

 Hunt-Hendrix is the granddaughter of prominent Texas oil tycoon H.L.
 Hunt.
 In 1964, The New York Times reported that he was "one of the richest men in the United States."
 Other notable members of her family include her sister Haela Hunt-Hendrix, her aunts former US ambassador to Austria Swanee Hunt and founder of Rosewood Hotels & Resorts Caroline Rose Hunt.
 She is the niece of American Football League (AFL) and Kansas City Chiefs founder Lamar Hunt.
 Her uncles also include Nelson Bunker Hunt and William Herbert Hunt, who gained notoriety in the late 1970s in an attempt to corner the silver market.

 In 2005, Hunt-Hendrix earned a bachelor's degree in political science and governance from Duke University.
 At Princeton University, she completed a doctorate in religion, ethics, and politics in 2013.
 Her doctoral research focused on the concept of solidarity under the advisement of Jeffrey Stout, Eric Gregory, and Cornel West.